tglosterjr/tglosterjr/README.md

 👋 Hi,

 My name is Ted.
-I’m a digital marketer, data analyst, and ux designer well versed in Excel, R, SQL, Tableau, Google Analytics, Adobe suite, Canva, Google and facebook Ads Manager, sales force, and figma.
+I’m a digital marketer, data analyst, and ux designer well versed in Excel, SQL, Tableau, Google Analytics, Adobe suite, Canva, Google and facebook Ads Manager, sales force, and figma.
 I am a well versed human being and I am the founder of The Forigin Initiative where I help the youth develop skills within economic literacy.
 My goal in life is to be an asset to humanity and future generations.

 • 🌱 I’m currently working on enhancing my experience and skills in ux design and data analytics in figma, R, and Adobe InDesign